BronzyProductions/Project-World/README.md

-# htmlProjects
-Starte & basic HTML projects detailing the uses of various HTML tags and examples.
+Starter & basic HTML projects detailing the uses of various HTML tags and examples.